DBrianKimmel/PyHouse/Project/src/Modules/Housing/Docs/Design.md

 Under the PyHouse banner, a user has one or more houses to automate/control.

 Each house has one or more Mqtt brokers running.
-They usually operate as a controlling broker with redundant brokers for backup.
+They usually operate ()as a controlling broker with redundant brokers for backup.

 Mqtt came into the picture after PyHous was up and running, so not everything runs reom a message.

+## Mode
+The house has 3 modes: Home, Away and Vacation.
+* Home is the normal operation Where everything operates on a normal schedule.
+* Away is the operation where the house is unoccupied but wishes not to appear that way.
+* Vacation is for short term where the house is unoccupied but you still want services running.

 ## Design